nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ### Listing all modules : _mods_

-Use this command to see all existing modules.
+Use this command to view all existing modules.

 **Format:**<br>
 `mods`